html-project/Html-Project/README.md

 ##### CentOS/RHEL 7.4
 > yum install google-chrome-unstable

 *****Note:***** *This is a unstable version of Google Chrome.
-Please use the Windows installer and configure at https://www.google.com/chrome/ to install the newest stable version or change you end command from "google-chrome-unstable" to "google-chrome-stable".*
+Please use the Windows installer and configure at https://www.google.com/chrome/ to install the newest stable version or change your end of your command from "google-chrome-unstable" to "google-chrome-stable".*

 If you have problems, please fallback to Xorg with modifying the **/etc/gdm/custom.conf** file on your computer: